-3.1.13 ON-CHIP TERMINATION RESISTORS
+3.1.10 ON-CHIP TERMINATION RESISTORS

-The KSZ8895MQX/RQX/FQX/MLX reduces the board cost and simplifies the board layout by using on-chip termination resistors for all ports and RX/TX differential pairs without the external termination resistors.
-The combination of the onchip termination and internal biasing will save power consumption as compared to using external biasing and termination resistors, and the transformer will not consume power any more.
-The center tap of the transformer does not need to be tied to the analog power and does not tie the center taps together between RX and TX pairs for its application.
+The KSZ8895MLUB reduces the board cost and simplifies board layout by using on-chip termination resistors for all ports and the RX/TX differential pairs without the external termination resistors.
+The solution of the on-chip termination and internal biasing will save about 50% power consumption compared with using external biasing and termination resistors, and the transformer will not consume power any more.

-3.1.14 INTERNAL 1.2V LDO CONTROLLER
+3.1.11 INTERNAL 1.2V LDO CONTROLLER

-The KSZ8895MQX/RQX/FQX/MLX reduces board cost and simplifies board layout by integrating an internal 1.2V LDO controller to drive a low cost MOSFET to supply the 1.2V core power voltage for a single 3.3V power supply solution.
+The KSZ8895MLUB reduces board cost and simplifies board layout by integrating an internal 1.2V LDO controller to drive a low cost MOSFET to supply the 1.2V core power voltage for a single 3.3V power supply solution.